Skip to content

 How about individual cities in Central America?

 Ookla also ranks cities based on their internet speed.
 This is invaluable for remote workers trying to decide where they want to base themselves in any given country.
 It’s important to note that Oola only includes cities with populations of over 500,000.
-This excludes most places in Central America.
+This excludes most Central American communities.

 With that said, we’ve looked at the Central American cities from Ookla’s rankings.
 Aside from Honduras, which has both San Pedro Sula and the capital Tegucigalpa listed, Ookla only includes the capital cities.
 Belize, however, does not have any cities large enough to be featured.